Understanding Your Report

 Total precipitation over the last 365 days.

-• “Typical year” comparison: Shows if this year is wetter or drier than usual
+• “5-year average” comparison: Shows if this year is wetter or drier than usual

 • What’s normal?
 Varies by region